mozman/ezdxf/docs/source/addons/geo.rst

-The intended usage of the :mod:`ezdxf.addons.geo` module is as tool to work with geospatial data in conjunction with dedicated geospatial applications and libraries and can not and should not replicate their functionality.
+The intended usage of the :mod:`ezdxf.addons.geo` module is as tool to work with geospatial data in conjunction with dedicated geospatial applications and libraries and the module can not and should not replicate their functionality.

 The only reimplemented feature is the most common WSG84 EPSG:3395 World Mercator projection, for everything else use the dedicated packages like: